greystate/XSLT-Reference/README.md

 ## Dev notes

-Although I use LESS, I use [-prefix-free][PREFIXFREE] so I can write as much real CSS as possible.
+I use  [CodeKit][] for preprocessing the LESS file, which also runs *Autoprefixer* on the compiled CSS so I can write as much real CSS as possible.
-I use  [CodeKit][] for preprocessing the LESS file, and a simple bash script to transform the XML file with the list of elements into a single HTML file.
+A simple bash script transforms the XML file with the list of elements into a single HTML file.
 Yay, XSLT!

-*Chriztian Steinmeier, 2013–2014*
+*Chriztian Steinmeier, 2013–2015*

 [DASH]: http://kapeli.com/dash/
 [XSLTREF]: http://pimpmyxslt.com/reference/